-VS Code uses the Quick Open menu as its “find everything” dashboard.
+VS Code uses the Quick Open menu as its “find anything” dashboard.
 It can be used to find and open files, commands, views, and more.
-You open it by pressing
+You open it by pressing Ctrl+P

 .
 By typing a prefix, different functionality is enabled.
-For example, typing > gives you the familiar Command Palette as when you press
+For example, typing > gives you the familiar Command Palette, the same as when you press Ctrl+Shift+P

 .
 When you type ?, the Quick Open lists all its features.
 You can type additional characters to filter down the list.